llanesleonardo/Docs/DevOps/GitHub/actitivydata.md

 - Code frequency
 - Network

 All other repository graphs are available in all repositories.
 Every repository graph is available in public and private repositories with GitHub Pro, GitHub Team, and GitHub Enterprise Cloud.
-For more information, see "GitHub’s products."

 ## Viewing a project's contributors

+---

 You can see who contributed commits to a repository and its dependencies.

 You can view the top 100 contributors to a repository in the contributors graph.
 Merge commits and empty commits aren't counted as contributions for this graph.

+### Process' checklist

 1. On GitHub.com, navigate to the main page of the repository.
 2. Under your repository name, click Insights.